askap-vast/vast-tools/docs/components/query.md

   * attempt to construct a lightcurve for the source,
   * create postage stamps for sources, with overlays and save as fits or png files,
   * search stokes V data,
-  * search for planets including Pluto, the Sun and the Moon.
+  * search for planets and the Sun and Moon.

 !!!warning "Warning: Data Access"
     It is assumed that the machine that is running VAST Tools has access to the VAST Pilot Survey release output.